Spirit possession: Yahwism

+Exorcisms were also common.
+They can be reconstructed from both Medieval Jewish texts and texts from neighboring ancient cultures that practiced exorcisms.
+Exorcists acting almost like shamans would do rituals to exorcise one of a "demon" or evil spirit.
+According to Gina Konstantopoulos, a figure named an "Āshipu" acted as an exorcist in Mesopotamia and were trained in many fields of occultism, priesthood and herbalism.
+As amulets (called teraphim) were also used in Yahwism to ward off evil spirits, it may also be reconstructed that there were people in Ancient Israel who acted as exorcists or shamans who would do specific rituals to ward off evil spirits.
+As mentioned previously, these may have included music, incense, prayers, and trance-rituals.
+According to Reimund Leicht, formulae was used ward off the evil, along with ritualistic sacrifices.

 Buddhism

 According to the Indian medical literature and Tantric Buddhist scriptures, most of the "seizers", or those that threaten the lives of young children, appear in animal form: cow, lion, fox, monkey, horse, dog, pig, cat, crow, pheasant, owl, and snake.
-However, apart from these "nightmare shapes", it is believed the impersonation or incarnation of animals could in some circumstances also be highly beneficial, according to Michel Strickmann.
+Apart from these "nightmare shapes", the impersonation or incarnation of animals can in some circumstances also be highly beneficial, according to Michel Strickmann.

 Ch'i Chung-fu, a Chinese gynecologist writing early in the 13th century, wrote that in addition to five sorts of falling frenzy classified according to their causative factors, there were also four types of other frenzies distinguished by the sounds and movements given off by the victim during his seizure: cow, horse, pig, and dog frenzies.

 In Buddhism, a māra, sometimes translated as "demon", can either be a being suffering in the hell realm or a delusion.
 Before Siddhartha became Gautama Buddha, He was challenged by Mara, the embodiment of temptation, and overcame it.
 In traditional Buddhism, four forms of māra are enumerated: